 Ragusa Comiso Airport, also known as “Pio La Torre,” serves the region around Ragusa in the southeastern part of Sicily.
 Recently, this airport has gained importance and provides flights to various destinations in Europe.
 It is ideal for travelers wanting to visit the Baroque cities of Ragusa, Modica, and Noto.
 It also serves as an alternative airport for Catania Fontanarossa when the Mount Etna erupts, disrupting air traffic around Catania.

-The smallest airport is located on the island of Pantelleria in the Mediterranean Sea off Sicily.
-Airlines such as Alitalia or Ryanair fly to this airport from Italy - no airline currently flies directly to this airport from Germany.
+The smallest airport is located on the island of Pantelleria in the Mediterranean Sea off the coast of Sicily.
+Airlines such as Alitalia or Ryanair fly there from Italy – there are currently no direct flights from Germany.

-The airport of Reggio Calabria in Calabria can also be used if you want to travel to the north of Sicily.
-By car, you can take a car ferry from San Giovanni in Calabria to the port of Messina in Sicily every 40 minutes.
+The Reggio Calabria Airport in Calabria can also be used if you plan to travel to the northern part of Sicily.
+By car, you can take a ferry from San Giovanni in Calabria to the Port of Messina in Sicily every 40 minutes.

-A flight from Berlin to Sicily takes about 2 hours and 30 minutes and is mainly offered by the airlines EasyJet, Eurowings, Lufthansa, Tuifly and Ryanair.
+A flight from Berlin to Sicily takes approximately 2 hours and 30 minutes and is mainly offered by airlines such as EasyJet, Eurowings, Lufthansa, Tuifly, and Ryanair.

 The airport of Palermo is the second largest on the island of Sicily and is named after two judges who were murdered by the mafia in 1992.